The Fabelmans: Pre-production

-In March 2021, Spielberg was announced to direct the film, with his involvement as co-screenwriter marking his first writing venture on a film since A.I.
-Artificial Intelligence (2001); it was also reported that Kristie Macosko Krieger would produce the film with Kushner and Spielberg.
-In March 2022, cinematographer Janusz Kamiński said the film would chronicle Spielberg's life from age seven to eighteen and deal with "his family, with his parents, conundrums with his sisters, but primarily deals with his passion for movie-making," while adding that it will touch on the themes of "young love, parental divorce, and early formative relationships ...
-It's a very beautiful, beautiful personal movie.
-It's very revealing about Steven's life and who he is as a filmmaker."
+In March 2021, Spielberg was announced as director and co-screenwriter, his first writing role since A.I.
+Artificial Intelligence (2001).
+Kristie Macosko Krieger joined Spielberg and Kushner as producers.
+In March 2022, cinematographer Janusz Kamiński described the film as chronicling Spielberg's life from age seven to eighteen, focusing on his family, relationships, and passion for filmmaking.
+He called it a 'beautiful, personal movie' that reveals much about Spielberg as a filmmaker.
 In September 2022, Spielberg expressed how personal the film was to him, saying that "This film is, for me, a way of bringing my mom and dad back.
 And it also brought my sisters, Annie, Susie, and Nancy, closer to me than I ever thought possible.
 And that was worth making the film."

 Casting

-In casting the film, Spielberg explained that "Part of it had to be organic, and it had to be authentic to me.
-It wasn't really about anything beyond who can I have the most profound connection with and that reminds me the most of the people that brought me into the world and raised me and gave me good values."
-In March 2021, Michelle Williams was in negotiations to star as Mitzi Fabelman, the role inspired by Spielberg's mother Leah Adler, but with "an original voice".
-Spielberg himself had her in mind for the role after watching her performances in Blue Valentine (2010) and Fosse/Verdon (2019).
+Spielberg emphasized authenticity in casting, seeking actors who evoked a profound personal connection and reminded him of his parents.
+In March 2021, Michelle Williams was in negotiations to star as Mitzi Fabelman, the role inspired by Spielberg's mother (Leah Adler), but with "an original voice".
+Spielberg envisioned Williams in the role after seeing her in Blue Valentine (2010) and Fosse/Verdon (2019).
 That same month, it was reported that Seth Rogen joined the cast to play Bennie Loewy, the role inspired by Bernie Adler, "the favorite uncle of young Spielberg", while Williams was confirmed to have been cast.
 On April 8, 2021, Paul Dano joined the cast as Burt Fabelman, the role inspired by Spielberg's father Arnold.
-Dano admitted that he felt intimidated by playing the role because "the stakes felt really high ...
-You're embodying one of the most important, influential, complicated figures in [Spielberg's] life.
-It was incredible to see how much of this was in his work the whole time.
-He's sharing a piece of himself that I find very moving.
-There's a real gift in it, when somebody of that stature and at that level of artistry is willing to do that."
+Dano found the role intimidating, noting that portraying one of Spielberg's most influential figures carried high stakes.